Undergraduate Preparation for Degree Programs in Physical Therapy

 The advisement worksheet was prepared for OSU students planning to complete their physical therapy education at the University of Oklahoma, and receive a doctoral degree in physical therapy.

-ADVISEMENT AT OSU: Any student, including freshmen, planning to enter a health professions program should come to the Life Sciences and Pre-Health Professions Advising Office, located in room 213 Life Sciences East.
+ADVISEMENT AT OSU: Any student, including freshmen, planning to enter a health professions program should call 405-744-9965 or come by the Pre-Health Advising Office, located in room 213 Life Sciences East to schedule an appointment.
 All incoming students should consider enrolling in UNIV 2511, Introduction to Health Careers, offered each fall semester.

 OBSERVATION REQUIREMENT: Students must observe at least 40 hours in a variety of physical therapy settings prior to application.